wayanadiitm/astro/src/content/projects/project-01.md

 ---
-title: Eco-Friendly Smart Home System
+title: Voice-First Smart Home Assistant
 author: John Doe
+description: A comprehensive smart home solution designed specifically for users with visual impairments, featuring voice-first interactions and haptic feedback
 ---

 ## Project Overview

-Our team developed a comprehensive smart home solution that helps homeowners reduce their carbon footprint while saving on energy costs.
-The system uses advanced machine learning algorithms to learn from user behavior and optimize energy usage across all connected devices.
+Our team developed an inclusive smart home solution that makes home automation accessible to everyone, with a special focus on users with visual impairments.
+The system uses advanced speech recognition and natural language processing to provide intuitive voice control, while incorporating haptic feedback for tactile confirmation of actions.

 ## Technical Challenges

-One of the biggest challenges was creating a reliable mesh network that could handle hundreds of IoT devices without latency issues.
-We solved this by implementing a custom protocol that prioritizes critical device communications while managing less urgent data transfers in the background.
+One of the biggest challenges was creating a reliable voice recognition system that could work effectively in noisy environments and understand diverse speech patterns, including users with speech impediments.
+We solved this by implementing a custom machine learning model trained on a diverse dataset of voices and ambient conditions.

 ## Testimonial

-> "This system has completely transformed how we think about energy usage in our home.
-Not only are we saving money, but we're also doing our part for the environment."
+> "This system has given me back my independence at home.
+The voice controls are so natural, and the haptic feedback helps me confirm every action without needing to see anything."
 >
-> - Sarah Chen, Beta Tester
+> - Maria Rodriguez, Beta Tester

-The project continues to evolve with regular updates and new feature implementations based on user feedback and emerging technologies.
+The project continues to evolve with regular updates based on user feedback, with a focus on expanding support for multiple languages and additional accessibility features.